Meeting in Chicago

 The time span was such that the list of topics for conversations was endless.
 It started with questions “Why don’t you work,” to be followed by “Why do you still work.”
-There were some discussion about the health problems, but not that much.
-Much talk about family life where some of us had to say more, since for some of us the family lives were more complicated than the others.
+There was some discussion about the health problems, but not that much.
+Much talk about family life, where some of us had to say more, since for some of us the family lives were more complicated than the others.

-After such a long-span one tends to look for what has been accomplished and “What would happen if…. ”
+After such a long-span, one tends to look for what has been accomplished and “What would happen if…. ”

 We all agreed that we couldn’t practice in Poland this kind of medicine which we’ve learned in this county.
 But it came with the price of harder work, longer hours and bigger legal obstacles.
 Also the language appeared to be a problem for some, particularly in places like Chicago, where most of the patients are Polish.